 The Retail Offering is directed to all retail investors in Latvia, Estonia and Lithuania.
 For the purposes of the Retail Offering, a natural person is considered to be "in Latvia", if such person has a securities account with a financial institution which is a member of Nasdaq Riga.
-A legal person is considered to be "in Latvia", if such person has a securities account with a financial institution which is a member of Nasdaq Riga, or such person's registration number is a registration number of the Commercial Register.
+A legal person is considered to be "in Latvia", if such person has a securities account with a financial institution which is a count with a financial institution which is a member of Nasdaq Riga, or such person has a securities account with a registration number is a registration number of the Commercial Register.